Per-function containers

 Reproducibility

-Build artifacts that match production more closely than ad hoc hosts.
+Deploy artifacts match production more closely than ad hoc hosts, so “works on my machine” gaps shrink.

 Blast radius